IBM/datastage-standalone-workshop/workshop/lab-3/README.md

 ![Switch project](images/switch-project.png)

 ## 2. Add DB2 connection

+The input tables - `EMP` (containing employee data) and `DEPT` (containing department data) - are already loaded in Db2 Warehouse.
+Let's add this DB2 warehouse instance as a `Connection` in DataStage.

 * Click on the `Connections` tab and then click `+ Create` to add a new connection.